nimaid/LPHK/README.md

 ## Does it work yet? [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 Yes!
 It does not have all the features I want just yet, and still has bugs, but it works!
 You can use the GUI to load/save layouts and edit button scripts/colors.
 It's not nearly as polished as I want yet, but it is functional!

-This is still WIP and still a beta version.
-See below for a todo list.
-I have a life (a crazy one at that), so no promises on a delivery date.
+This is still a work-in-progress, so things will be changing often.
+[See below for a todo list.](https://github.com/nimaid/LPHK#what-still-needs-to-be-written-in-order-of-priority-table-of-contents) I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!
 You can see project updates and ask questions on the [official Discord server](https://discord.gg/mDCzB8X)!
 You can also donate on the [official Patreon page](https://www.patreon.com/user?u=16848673) to help speed up development, or just say thanks!

 ## How do I get it?
 (Installation) [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
-First, get a local copy of the GitHub repository.
-Click the green "Clone or download" button.
-The easiest path forward if you don't know what any of this this means is to then click "Download ZIP".
-Extract that .zip file, and you have a local copy of the repository!

-Before using the program, we need to install some things:
+Note: Files used in the installation are named with a version number, and will change with each new release.
+The word `VERSION` is used in the below filenames and paths to denote where this version number will be.
+When going to [https://github.com/nimaid/LPHK/releases/latest](https://github.com/nimaid/LPHK/releases/latest), it will redirect to the page with the latest versions of these files, so the correct value of `VERSION` should be plainly obvious.

 ### Windows Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
 IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT AND USING `run.bat`.

-* Download the latest `.exe` setup file from https://github.com/nimaid/LPHK/releases/latest
+* Download the latest `LPHK_setup_VERSION.exe` file from [https://github.com/nimaid/LPHK/releases/latest](https://github.com/nimaid/LPHK/releases/latest)
-* Run the `.exe` file and follow the on-screen setup instructions.
+* Run LPHK_setup_VERSION.exe` and follow the on-screen setup instructions.
   * It is recommend to use the default install location
   * The setup wizard will install MiniConda3 if no conda is found
   * It will also create various shortcuts